awslabs/scale-out-computing-on-aws/docs/index.md

     Scale-Out Computing on AWS [includes dashboard examples](analytics/build-kibana-dashboards/) if you are not familiar with ElasticSearch or Kibana.

 ## 100% Customizable
 Scale-Out Computing on AWS is built entirely on top of AWS and can be customized by users as needed.
-Most of the logic is based of CloudFormation templates and EC2 User Data scripts.
+Most of the logic is based of CloudFormation templates, shell scripts and python code.
 More importantly, the entire Scale-Out Computing on AWS codebase is open-source and [available on Github](https://github.com/awslabs/scale-out-computing-on-aws).

 ## Persistent and Unlimited Storage